 Updated May 2021

 I get it.
-Nothing really says “you’re really here” like having to figure out what the signs at the airport say when you first arrive to a foreign city.
+Nothing really says “you’re really here” like having to figure out what the signs at the airport say when you first arrive in a foreign city.
 Am I right??
-It also somehow happens to be one of my favorite things 🤪especially after discovering these tips that I am about to share with you on how to navigate any foreign city like a champ!
+It also somehow happens to be one of my favorite things ?especially after discovering these tips that I am about to share with you on how to navigate any foreign city like a champ!